twardoch/lorem-chatum-for-indesign/README.md

 > “Transform Your Design Process: Discover the AI-Enhanced Lorem Ipsum Revolution with Lorem Chatum!”
 >
 > “Lorem Chatum: Where Cutting-Edge AI Meets Adobe InDesign for Unparalleled Lorem Ipsum Creativity!”

+Here’s a few usage scenarios, also written by ChatGPT:

+> Let’s say you’re working on a magazine layout with multiple articles on a single page.
+You’ve completed a few articles, but you still need to fill the remaining empty text frames with placeholder text that matches the style and language of the existing content.
+With _Lorem Chatum_, you can quickly generate contextually relevant _lorem ipsum_ text, making your layout design process more efficient and visually cohesive.
+>
+> Or let’s say that you’re designing a multilingual brochure for a global event.
+You have text in various languages, and you need to create placeholder content that accurately reflects the characteristics of each language. _Lorem Chatum_ allows you to assign a specific language to each text frame, and then generate AI-powered _lorem ipsum_ text that matches the language and style of your actual content, making your design more professional and consistent.
+>
+> Or imagine that you’re designing a book cover with a quote on the front.
+You have the beginning of the quote, but you need to extend it to fill the available space on the cover.
+Using _Lorem Chatum_, you can select the text frame containing the quote, and let the script generate an extended version of the quote that maintains its original style and language.
+This enables you to quickly create an engaging and visually appealing book cover design without manually searching for additional text.

 ## Installation